iamlasse/RestAPI-Laravel-Domain-Driven-Template/README.md

 ##### 1. **Casts**

--   `StringArrayCast.php`: Casts an attribute to and from an array of strings, allowing for storage of string arrays in a single database column.
+-   `DateTimeCast.php`: Casts an attribute with datetime type.

 ##### 2. **Data**